 Psilocybin from Mushrooms Can Change Self-Perception:

-Psychedelics may help people revise their perceptions of themselves to make important changes in their lives.
-That’s the conclusion from a recent analysis of journals by the participants in a 2014 study (Kennedy Institute of Ethics Journal, Dec., 2022).
+That’s the conclusion from an analysis of journals by the participants in a 2014 study (Kennedy Institute of Ethics Journal, Dec., 2022).
 That research showed that incorporating psilocybin with cognitive behavioral therapy sessions helped people quit smoking for many years.

 Reviewing the patients’ post-treatment journals revealed that they started to view themselves as nonsmokers.
 The lead author suggests that developing a new and different sense of self might help people break old unwanted habits.
 One participant wrote, for example, “I feel that I am somehow fundamentally different to yesterday.”